CAST-genomics/cast-workflows/tr-imputation/launch_ukb/README.md

 To use this workflow, first run [./compile_wdl.sh](./compile_wdl.sh) to compile the workflow.

 The `trim_vcf` will remove tags in pvcf files to reduce the file size and then combine the processed vcfs.
 It process by chromosomes.
 Examples are below:

+Low quality variatns are removed using `bcftools -i INFO/AAscore>=0.5` which assigned by GraphTyper.

 ```bash
 # run a test
 ./vcfTrimmer_launcher_ukb.py --chrom chr21  --batch-size 2 --batch-num 2